{embed passage: '_Add Capitalization Insert'}

 <blockquote>

 The cave is low and dark.
-From ahead, a bat's squeak echoes off of the cave walls.
+From ahead, the squeak of a bat echoes off of the cave walls.

 </blockquote>